KosarAkbarshah/Speech-Recognition-App/README.md

 # Speech-Recognition-API🤖

 App using speech recognition API with real-time processing that writes down your words while you speak!🗣🎇

+Give it a try with a link below!

 ![Screenshot 2024-09-24 104516](https://github.com/user-attachments/assets/872ab74a-03fa-41e2-a90c-fafba3235f83)